kDanik/heatmap-unity/README.md

 - [ ] Implement interface to allow different options for writing and reading of data
 - [ ] Implement example of writing and reading data to / from DB
+- [ ] Make setup of package easier and write setup guide